Bexhill – St Augustine, Cooden

-Blacking planned a further three bays of the nave and a north west tower (VCH 9 p122), but construction was resumed in 1960 to a revised design by H H Ford (BE(E) p119) and completed in (image) 1963.
+Blacking planned a further three bays of the nave and a north west tower (VCH 9 p122), but when construction was resumed in 1960 it was to a revised design by H H Ford (BE(E) p119) which was completed in 1963.
 He added only two more bays, resembling the earlier ones, with a west gallery.
 In place of the tower is a large two-storeyed porch with a cross-gable.
 The tympanum bears an inscription under a large niche, containing a figure of St Augustine by J Skelton (ibid), who was probably also responsible for the adjacent lettering.

-Font: Octagonal and in the free gothic style of many of the other fittings.
-All are probably by Blacking.
+Font: Octagonal and in the free gothic style of many of the other fittings, all of which are probably by Blacking.

 3. Two north windows, attributed to Sir J N Comper of c1920, are also said to have been brought here from St Thomas (BE(E) ibid), but there is no glass in the church of such a kind and Robert Eberhard (personal communication) suggests that this statement results from confusion with the two known windows by Bewsey from the same source (see above).